Which place is cheaper, Anchorage or Fort Lauderdale?

 Fort Lauderdale gets a good bit of rain this time of year.
 In July, Fort Lauderdale usually receives more rain than Anchorage.
 Fort Lauderdale gets 5.9 inches (149 mm) of rain, while Anchorage receives 1.7 inches (44 mm) of rain each month for the summer.

 The autumn brings many poeple to Fort Lauderdale as well as Anchorage.
 The autumn months attract visitors to Fort Lauderdale because of the shopping scene and the natural beauty of the area.
+Also, the hiking trails, the shopping scene, and the natural beauty of the area are the main draw to Anchorage this time of year.

 People are often attracted to the plentiful sunshine in Fort Lauderdale this time of the year.
 In the autumn, Fort Lauderdale often gets more sunshine than Anchorage.
 Fort Lauderdale gets 275 hours of sunny skies this time of year, while Anchorage receives 118 hours of full sun.